openspending/osep/04-os-data-package/index.md

 ### Example with entities (denormalized)

-Here is an example with information on the payor and payee, denormalized.
+Here is an example with information on the payer and payee, denormalized.

 ```
 # budget.csv